feenkcom/gtoolkit.com/pages/index.md

       <div class="col-lg-4">
         <h3>Feature</h3>
         <h2>Live</h2>
-        <p class="lead">Live programming is programning in the presence of living objects.
+        <p>Live programming is programning in the presence of living objects.
 It can start with a code snippet.
 Or with a form.
 Or another visual that creates the living objects.</p>
       </div>
       <div class="col-lg-8">
         <img src="/assets/pictures/feature-playground.png"/>